ppy/osu-infrastructure/score-submission.md

 Further consideration:

 - We likely will need to encompass `beatmap_id` (and maybe `ruleset_id`) into the `user_id` index for internal lookup purposes (ie. when a user sets a score, we will want to compare other scores that same user has set on the beatmap to resolve any conflicts and decide on a deletion strategy).
 This requires some profiling on whether increasing the length of the key has an adverse effect on performance metrics we care about.
-- We likely don't need the full laravel `timestamp` column specifications (specifically `deleted_at` and `created_at`).
+- We likely don't need the full laravel `timestamp` column specifications (specifically `deleted_at` and potentially `created_at`, although this one is arguable as we may require `updated_at` to track the last usage for purging non-`preserve`d scores).
 Removing these could reduce storage requirements.
+- The `preserve` flag will probably need to be managed by `osu-web`.
+For instance, a score may need to be preserved due to a user having it pinned to their profile, regardless of its usage elsewhere.

 ```sql
 CREATE TABLE `solo_score_tokens` (